-Fraudulent Bankruptcy: Commentary on the Judgment of the Court of Cassation, Criminal Section V, No. 35698 of 2024
+Fraudulent Bankruptcy: Commentary on Judgment Cass. pen., Section V, No. 35698 of 2024

 The Case Under Review

-The Differences Between Failure to Maintain and Irregular Maintenance
+Differences Between Omission and Irregular Keeping

 The Court emphasized the importance of distinguishing between: